{Shikoku Hachijūhachikasho Meguri}

 We use our hamstrings often enough in everyday life that, while they will get tired going uphill if you don't train them, at least you will survive the trip without screaming.
 On the other hand, very few of us walk downhill all that often.
 Our quads are very weak compared to our hamstrings.
 You would be surprised how weak they are.
 And let me tell you right here and right now, if you don't find a hilly area where you can practice walking downhill and strengthen your quads before you leave, you will learn that they exist very early into your pilgrimage.
 As you go downhill you will be amazed at how sore your legs will get and how quickly the condition will set in.
 I have seen people with quadriceps so sore that they could barely continue walking.
 They would have to take a few steps downhill, take a break, take a few more steps downhill, and continue like this in misery for hours.

-Before leaving, i implore you to go out and execise.
-Find the hilly area in your town and walk regularly.
-If there are just no hills in your town, go to the local multi-level public parking lot and walk up and down the ramps every weekend.
+Before leaving, i implore you to go out and exercise.
+Find the hilly area or parking garage in your town and walk regularly.
 Do it until your legs are tired and then you know you are making progress.
 I promise, if you do this you will thank me after you get to Shikoku and see the hills you will be walking on.

 Return